-Jocelyn Watts (also known as Jocey or Mimoo) is a semi-retired photographer and communications officer, now dedicated to sharing life’s adventures online.
+Jocelyn Watts (also known as Jocey or Mimoo) is a travel writer and photographer dedicated to sharing life’s adventures online.

 Her background in media, business, government and volunteer organisations has given her a broad base from which to approach a wide variety of topics.

 She originally operated under the business name Ashley Smith Photography, which later changed to ASP Photography and Media.